What is Automation Testing (Ultimate Guide to Start Test Automation)

-A Complete Guide to start Automation Testing on your project:
+Here is the Complete Guide to start Automation Testing on Your Project.
+Let’s get started.

 Do you want to start the automation test on your project but are you struggling with the most basic steps as mentioned below:

-• How to introduce automation to your project?
+- How do you introduce automation to your project?

-Today, we have planned to enrich your knowledge with a series of tutorials on “Getting started with Automation Testing”.
-This series of automation tutorials will answer all the above questions in a step by step manner with simple examples.
+This is our attempt to enrich your knowledge with a series of tutorials on “Getting Started with Automation Testing”.
+This series of automation tutorials will answer all the above questions in a step-by-step manner with simple examples.

-Let’s take a look at the series of Tutorials on Starting Automation on Your Project!!
+Let’s look at the series of Tutorials on Starting Automation on Your Project!!

 Automation End-to-end Process: